A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Seeds of the Revolution

-Due to its connection with missing data problems, the EM algorithm \citep{dempster:laird:rubin:1977} has early connections with Gibbs sampling.\footnote{This is especially relevant when considering the early introduction of a Gibbs sampler by data augmentation in \cite{Tanner:Wong:1987}.} For instance, \cite{Broniatowski:Celeux:Diebolt:1984} and \cite{Celeux:Diebolt:1985} had tried to overcome the dependence of EM methods on the starting value by replacing the E step with a {\em simulation} step, the missing data $z_m$ being generated conditionally on the observation $x$ and on the current value of the parameter $\theta_m$.
-The maximization in the M step is then operated on the simulated complete-data likelihood, $L(\theta|x,z_m)$, producing a new value $\theta_{m+1}$ and this appears as a predecessor to the Gibbs step of \cite{gelman:king:1990} and \cite{diebolt:robert:1994} for mixture estimation.\footnote{The achievement in the former paper remained unoticed for several years due to the low-key and off-handed use of the Gibbs sampler at a time when it was unknown to most of the community.} Unfortunately, the theoretical convergence results for these methods are limited. \cite{Celeux:Diebolt:1990} have, however, solved the convergence problem of SEM by devising a hybrid version called SAEM (for {\it Simulated Annealing EM}), where the amount of randomness in the simulations decreases with the iterations, ending up with an EM algorithm.\footnote{Other and more well-known connections between EM and MCMC algorithms can be found in the literature \citep{wei:tanner:1990a, meng:rubin:1992,liu:rubin:1994}, but the connection with Gibbs sampling is more tenuous in that the simulation methods there are used to approximate quantities in a Monte Carlo fashion.}
+Because of its use for missing data problems, the EM algorithm (Dempster, Laird and Rubin, \citeyear{dempsterlairdrubin1977}) has early connections with Gibbs sampling.
+For instance, Broniatowski, Celeux and Diebolt (\citeyear{BroniatowskiCeleuxDiebolt1984}) and Celeux and Diebolt (\citeyear{CeleuxDiebolt1985}) had tried to overcome the dependence of EM methods on the starting value by replacing the E step with a \textit{simulation}\vadjust{\goodbreak} step, the missing data~$z$ being generated conditionally on the observation~$x$ and on the current value of the parameter $\theta_m$.
+The maximization in the M step is then done on the simulated complete-data log-likelihood, a predecessor to the Gibbs step of Diebolt and Ro\-bert (\citeyear{dieboltrobert1994}) for mixture estimation.
+Unfortunately, the theoretical convergence results for these methods are limited.
+Celeux and Diebolt (\citeyear{CeleuxDiebolt1990}) have, however, solved the convergence problem of SEM\vadjust{\goodbreak} by devising a hybrid version called SAEM (for \textit{Simulated Annealing EM}), where the amount of randomness in the simulations decreases with the iterations, ending up with an EM algorithm.\footnote{Other and more well-known connections between EM and MCMC algorithms can be found in the literature (Liu and Rubin, \citeyear{liurubin1994}; Meng and Rubin, \citeyear{mengrubin1992}; Wei and Tanner, \citeyear{weitanner1990a}), but the connection with Gibbs sampling is more tenuous in that the simulation methods are used to approximate quantities in a Monte Carlo fashion.}

-\subsection{Gibbs, and Beyond}
+\subsection{Gibbs and Beyond}